 If you were a victim of a criminal attack that occurred due to negligent security, you should contact a personal injury attorney immediately who can advise you of your legal rights.
 An experienced personal injury attorney who handles premises liability and negligent security cases can help you recover the compensation you deserve for your injuries, medical expenses, and time lost from work.

 The Popick Law Firm has thirty years of experience in obtaining compensation for victims of negligent security.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury and premises liability cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and premises liability cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact the Popick Law Firm today for a consultation.